 Photocopy of the student’s tribal enrollment certificate or equivalent certification of tribal membership/enrollment or CDIB

-The Committee will select one or more recipients and announce its decision at the virtual Annual Meeting this fall (date to be announced).
-The Committee will also notify the recipient(s) and his or her department following this meeting.
+The Committee will select one or more recipients and announce its decision at the Annual Meeting of the Plains Anthropological Society.
+The Committee will notify the recipient(s) and his or her department following the Annual Meeting.
 An announcement will also be published in the Plains Anthropologist.